Losant/losant-docs/docs/workflows/triggers/endpoint.md

-flowclass: Cloud
+flowclass: Application
 flowclass: Experience
 description: Learn more about the Losant Endpoint Trigger.

 # Experience Endpoint Trigger

 The Endpoint Trigger will trigger a workflow when the selected endpoint receives a request.
-It can be used in both cloud and experience workflows, although the configuration differs slightly between the two.
+It can be used in both application and experience workflows, although the configuration differs slightly between the two.

 ![Endpoint Trigger](/images/workflows/triggers/endpoint-trigger.png "Endpoint Trigger")